-This programme aims to support you develop your understanding of a wide variety of literary, dramatic and cinematic works from different places and written in different historical periods.
+This programme aims to support you develop your understanding of a wide variety of literary and dramatic works from different places and written in different historical periods.
 You will study familiar genres as well as some less well-known and newer forms.
 You will have the opportunity to consider different methods of critical analysis and you will develop your skills in close reading and interpretation.
 You will be supported as you develop your own writing skills.

-As a graduate in English Literature and Film and Theatre from the University of Reading, you will have the skills you need to better understand the society in which we live and to express your ideas and opinions more clearly.
+As a graduate in English Literature and Theatre from the University of Reading, you will have the skills you need to better understand the society in which we live and to express your ideas and opinions more clearly.
 You will have encountered creative works that will stay in your memory and enrich your life for a long time after you leave us.
 Many of our alumni work in the creative industries, with roles in arts administration or television and film production.
 Graduates also go on to work in areas such as commercial marketing and media, advertising, journalism, and teaching.

 Part 1: In Part 1 we consider the major literary genres (poetry, prose fiction as well as drama).
-You will learn about the academic study of film and of theatre performance, and you will become familiar with key disciplinary debates.
-Part 2: Part 2 allows you to investigate literature and drama from different historical periods in more detail.
-You will also look at moving image culture in different contexts.
+You will learn about the academic study of theatre performance and you will become familiar with key disciplinary debates.
+Part 2: Part 2 allows you to investigate literature and drama from different historical periods and in difficult cultural contexts.
 In all our modules, we consider how our interpretative work can help us to understand our own cultural moment better.

 Placement/Study abroad year: Professional Placement Year and Study Abroad opportunities are available between Parts 2 and 3.
 Part 3: Our Part 3 modules allow you to specialise in ways that suit your interests; these modules also enable you to contribute to debates that shape our subject by choosing from a range of modules built around the research specialisms of our staff.

-Programme Learning Outcomes - BA English Literature and Film & Theatre
+Programme Learning Outcomes - BA English Literature and Theatre